 7. A fall to remember

-“Last year, I took my veteran Popsters Loaded Weapon,” says H&H blogger and show rider Chloe Chubb.
+“In 2016, I took my veteran Popsters Loaded Weapon,” says H&H blogger and show rider Chloe Chubb.
 “With 37-plus in our class, I wasn’t expecting a placing, but I was delighted when we were called in fourth.
 ‘Jacob’ had got himself a little excited waiting in line after standing next to a ‘keen’ mare, and started bouncing around as the back line left the arena.
 He caught me off-guard, bolted and I ended up coming off — a 20-year-old veteran deposited me in The Queen’s back garden.”

 For all the latest equestrian news and reports, don’t miss Horse & Hound magazine, out every Thursday